garylirocks/quickrefs/ssl-certificate.markdown

   - P7B/PKCS#7
     - Extensions: `.p7b`, `.p7c`
     - Can only contain certificates, **NOT** private keys
+    - Could be in binary format as well (and contain private keys), you can import it to Windows cert manager and then export as `.pfx`
     - Can be single certificate or the whole certificate chain
     - Commonly used by Windows and Java Tomcat servers
     - Delimiter lines are `-----BEGIN PKCS7-----` and `-----END PKCS7-----`